• HOME

 What we mean by this is, that as much as it is great to have respected both sides’ traditions and customs, you and your partner can also create “something” for both of you.

-Whether it be a sand or candle unity, or even something creative like paint pouring, don’t forget to incorporate something that also represents the two of you, no matter how short that part will be at the ceremony.
+Whether it be a sand or candle unity or even something creative like paint pouring, don’t forget to incorporate something that also represents the two of you, no matter how short that part will be at the ceremony.

-Together with the interfaith blending of families’ help, coming through as the couple is like completing the puzzle.
 Everyone involved (especially the two of you!) gets to have their own special connection to the big picture, a.k.a the wedding experience as a whole.

 There you are!
 Interfaith Wedding Guide and Tips!